 In January 2007, MSC Napoli conducted a deliberate beaching off the South Coast of England.

 The ship lost its watertight integrity and was heavily damaged because of a severe storm.
-Fearing that the ship may sink anytime soon, the captain ordered an abandon ship on rough a rough weather.
+Fearing that the ship may sink anytime soon, the captain ordered an abandon ship in rough weather.

 The derelict remained floating and was towed by tugboats.
-After careful investigation that she won’t hold on much longer, they decided to beach the ship in the Lyme Bay area.
+After careful investigation that she wouldn’t hold on much longer, they decided to beach the ship in the Lyme Bay area.

 They lost several containers but saved the majority of the cargo and fuel.
 It was a success in some aspects but was a lengthy period of salvage.